CSTCAC/Test/README.md

  digital tokens that are minted via an external smart contract & crypto currency.

 Coins are just javascript objects including public keys and signatures from the last two owners forming a chain of trust.
-The current owner of the coin can mint & redeem coins via a different crypto currency the same smart contract*.
+This is similar to blockchains / bitcoins except that a list of coins and coin owners is shared amongst a p2p network.

+The network has to agree which coin belongs to which owner, no mining is needed or used.
+The tokens have value based on the smart contract and external crypto currency that initially minted the coins and can be redeemed into that currency.

+This means that coins that are minted at a particular exchange rate may be worth more or less when eventually cashed out.

 # overview